amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-1-hello-world.md

 - Writing and executing code
 - Output messages with the `print()` function
 - Debugging potential errors in your code.
+- Writing comments to document or disable code.

 ---